Mighty8Mike/Automated-Mobile-Telecoms-Charts-and-Presentation/README.md

 Data includes 3 dataframes – mobile voice indicators, population and subscribers and country income and regional classification

 The dataframes were merged, data for 2003-2008 was deleted due to data unavailability for some indicators, countries with more that one zero except the last year were dropped.
-The remaining data for 137 countries in incomplete but is quite representative for the objective
+The remaining data for 137 countries is incomplete but is quite representative for the objective

 Data for 2004 is mainly missing, so further analysis shows comparable data analysis for 2008-2023